 This task will involve the creation of illustrated guidelines for development of both residential subdivisions and commercial projects.
+The guidelines are intended to replace current bulk regulations that specify rigid setbacks and lot dimensions and will provide much the same guidance but in a more flexible manner that can address the unique characteristics of each project.
 Illustrations should be incorporated into the guidelines to visually express the Town's intent.

-This is also an essential element of the revised site plan review and therefore should be undertaken in the short term.
+This task is also an essential element of the revised site plan review and conservation subdivision processes and therefore should be undertaken in the short term.